colehaus/colex/content/drafts/deposition-schemes/main.md

 ## A solution

 If, as proposed in [the previous post](/posts/mo-money-mo-problems-autocrat-remix/), autocrats would prefer a guarantee of somewhat reduced income to a chance of somewhat greater income, this transition would be a Pareto improvement.
-The autocrat gets stability and in exchange the people suffer less expropriation.
+The autocrat gets stability and in exchange the people suffer less expropriation/taxation.
 So indeed, the only problem is one of commitment.

 We can solve this problem by moving 'up a level'.
 The citizens of any particular country can't credibly commit to honoring such an agreement.
 But if we turn the one-shot game into an repeated game by asking an international organization (e.g. the UN) to facilitate and enforce all such agreements, we create a new equilibrium.
 The UN (or another international org) would have an incentive to honor these agreements because their credibility when it comes to future such agreements relies on their past behavior.

 To be slightly more concrete: The UN creates a new program, Retirement Early Autocrat Program (it got mangled in the translation from French).
 Every year, REAP diplomats go around to autocracies and convene autocrats and a sortition of citizens.
 At the conventions, they attempt to negotiate a deal---the autocrat peacefully retires in exchange for an income of $X in perpetuity.
 If the deal doesn't go through, the REAPers leave and try again next year.
 If the deal is struck, REAPers take care of logistics (the autocrat should probably go into comfortable exile) and ensure the agreed upon payment is collected and delivered.
-If either party tries to renege on the agreement, the REAPers say "No" and bring some enforcement mechanism to bear.
-They know that if they don't their whole program loses credibility and purpose.
+If either party tries to renege on the agreement, the REAPers say, "No!", and bring some enforcement mechanism to bear.
+They know that if they don't, their whole program loses credibility and purpose.

 ## Political feasibility